NeuroDiffGym/neurodiffeq/README.md

 ## Manual Install

-Alternatively, you can install the library manually, which allows you to make changes and contribute to this project.
+Alternatively, you can install the library manually to get early access to our new features.
+This is the recommended way for developers who want to contribute to the library.

 1. (optional) Create a new environment.
 With `conda`: `conda create --name [name of the new environment] python=3.7` and activate the enviroment by `conda activate  [name of the new environment]`; With `venv`: `python3 -m venv temp [path to the new environment]` and activate the environment by `source [path to the new environment]/bin/activate`